 Here’s a LinkedIn “anatomy lesson” to boost your profile’s “health” and increase your chances of success:

 For help implementing any of these tips, search Google for “how to (do whatever) on LinkedIn.”
 The site offers a great knowledge base, and you’ll receive clearly defined instructions immediately.

 Profile photo: Upload a friendly (smiling!) profile photo.
 The cropping should be similar to a passport photo.
 Your attire should reflect what you would wear to work on a day-to-day basis.
 In other words, use an image that says you’re professional and approachable.

-About Section: Here, you have 2,000 characters to tell the story of your skill and motivation.
+About Section: Here, you have 2,600 characters to tell the story of your skill and motivation.
 LinkedIn is a social network, so write this section in the first person like you’re having a conversation.
 If you’re openly searching, it helps to include a distinctive call to action for recruiters.

 Recommendations: Add credibility to your profile by asking present / former colleagues to write you a recommendation.
 You can request this by going to people’s profiles, clicking the “More •••” icon, and selecting “Request a Recommendation.”

-Other Information: You’ve worked hard for your publications, patents, courses, projects, awards, languages, organizations, etc., so now let them work for you.
+Other Information: You’ve worked hard for your publications, patents, courses, projects, awards, languages, organizations, etc., so let them work for you.
 At the top of your profile, click “Add profile section” to get a dropdown menu of the choices available to you.

 Take care of the body of your LinkedIn profile, and the flow of recruiters through your page will dramatically increase!
 It’s a good idea to set a calendar reminder to perform a “check-up” every few months, where you’ll ask for a few new recommendations from people and update your Headline, Experience, and About sections as needed.
-Also, go through the settings to ensure they align with your current needs, as LinkedIn offers many choices regarding who gets to see your profile and how they can view it.
+Also, review the settings to ensure they align with your current needs, as LinkedIn offers many choices regarding who gets to see your profile and how they can view it.